saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/breakpad.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Breakpad is an open-source library initially developed by Google for cross-platform C/C++ crash reporting.
+Breakpad is an open source library initially developed by Google for cross-platform C/C++ crash reporting.
 It is used in popular software such as Google Chrome and by companies such as Valve.
 For existing users of Breakpad, Backtrace has plug-and-play support.

 ## What You'll Need